We live in a post-truth world where educating ourselves on crucial issues and looking for reliable sources of information is important.

 Essentially, determining the ‘best’ length will depend on your outlet and distribution.

-What are the five elements of a documentary?
+Documentary film – What are the five elements?

 The elements of a good documentary include purpose, subjects, form, audience experience, and production techniques.
 To make a documentary matter to your audience, you need to learn to understand these elements.